jgbyrne/plainchant/README.md

 ### Technologies

-Plainchant is implemented in Rust.
-Web functionality is provided by Axum, while templating is achieved with an inbuilt engine.
-SQLite is used for backend data storage.
+Plainchant is written in Rust.
+It uses the Axum web framework and the SQLite database.

 -----

 ## Running Plainchant

-Plainchant is alpha software and should not be used for any serious purpose.
-However the interested reader may use the following instructions to try it out for themselves.
-Note that all directories specified here are simply recommendations and that others may be used, provided the config file `plainchant.toml` is updated appropriately.
+The following steps describe a convenient way of setting up Plainchant for local development.
+Note that all directories specified here are recommendations and that others may be used, provided the config file `plainchant.toml` is updated appropriately.

 1. Create a directory `/etc/plainchant`, and into it copy from this repository the file `demo/plainchant.toml` and the folders `templates` and `static`. †